 Our Current Power Generation Mix

-The charts below depict the percentages of renewable and non-renewable sources of generated power.
+The pie charts below show the percentages of renewable and non-renewable power being generated right now, in real time.
 All power produced is sold to the Electric Reliability Council of Texas (ERCOT).
 As of July 2014, Austin Energy's generation mix was at 23% renewable energy.

-The amount of renewable energy produced is dependent upon the amount of available wind and sunshine, so the output varies from day to day and hour to hour.
+Much of the renewable energy produced is dependent upon the amount of available wind and sunshine, so the output varies from day to day and hour to hour.
 Refresh your browser periodically to see the most current percentages.

 Note: The solar power generation indicated above does not include solar electric readings from our residential and commercial customers.